Double-decker bus: Singapore

 Some of the existing double-deckers owned by SMRT Buses and SBS Transit were transferred to new operators Tower Transit and Go-Ahead under the Bus Contracting Model.
-Subsequent orders of B9TL and A95 buses are being made by the Land Transport Authority, are painted in a lush green livery (rather than the operator-specific liveries of SMRT and SBS Transit), and are used by all operators.
-Currently, there are more than 3,000 double-decker buses in Singapore, all of which are air-conditioned and wheelchair-accessible.
-Newer units introduced from 2018 onwards are also Euro VI-compliant and are equipped with USB charging ports and Visual Passenger Information Displays.
+Subsequent orders of Volvo B9TL and MAN A95 buses are being made by the Land Transport Authority, are painted in a lush green livery (rather than the operator-specific liveries of SMRT and SBS Transit), and are used by all operators.
+Double-decker units are prohibited on certain services due to height restrictions, narrow roads and width restrictions.

-In March 2017, the first three-door, two-staircase 12.8m long double-decker bus in Singapore was introduced by Tower Transit with the registration plate SG5999Z for a six-month trial period.
+In March 2017, the first three-door, two-staircase 12.8 metre-long double-decker bus in Singapore was introduced by Tower Transit with the registration plate SG5999Z for a six-month trial period.
 After the trial, the bus was transferred to SBS Transit.
-The trial was successful and the Land Transport Authority purchased another 100 3-door double decker buses of the Alexander Dennis Enviro500 and MAN A95 builds in April 2019.
-In April 2018, SBS Transit introduced into service a single Volvo B8L registered as SG4003D.
-Fully electric Yutong E12DD double-decker buses will also be introduced by 2020.
+The trial was successful and the Land Transport Authority purchased another 100 3-door and 2 staircase 12.5 metre-long double-decker buses of the Alexander Dennis Enviro500 MMC and the MAN A95 Mark IV builds in April 2019.
+In April 2018, SBS Transit introduced into service a single Volvo B8L registered as SG4003D. another 10 Yutong E12DD electric double-decker buses were introduced in October 2020.

 Outside public bus operations, open-top buses are also operated by Big Bus Tours.
 The New Routemaster from London also visited Singapore twice; once in 2014 and another in 2016.